sedostheatre/sedos.co.uk/input/news/2020-03-26-a-message-to-our-members-and-friends.md

 Sedance is also cancelled until further notice.

 We will make a decision nearer the time whether our Members' Week events (Play In a Day; Simprov; *Sister Act*) can go ahead as planned depending on whether the guidance changes.
+UPDATED 19 April: the Members' Week events are also now postponed.

 We will refund tickets already bought for postponed events and audition fees for *Love!
 Valour!
 Compassion!*